JoshuaHall1995/JoshuaHall1995.github.io/_labratory/2020-6-04-Rap-Auth-Part-Two.md

 Console Application rolled up, the test delayed and I was in a world of wonder and excitement passing down my “hello” to rhyme with my hardcoded string.

-“And to you all I say hello,
+<i style="text-align:center">“And to you all I say hello,
-Money on tap, the crowd get low”
+Money on tap, the crowd get low” </i>

 Was my expectation.
-Hell I would have accepted,
+Hell I would have accepted:

-“And to you all I say hello,
+<i style="text-align:center">“And to you all I say hello,
-Money on tap, the crowd get buffalo”.
+Money on tap, the crowd get buffalo” </i>

 Instead I got a poetic,